adamrmoss/edu-basic/docs/noise-synthesis-system.md

 ### Why This Surpasses POKEY
 - **More Expressive**: Can create sounds POKEY cannot
 - **More Flexible**: Parameter control not limited by hardware
+- **Decoupled Control**: Frequency and noise character are independent
 - **Reproducible**: Can still create classic POKEY sounds
 - **Extensible**: New operations can be added
 - **Deterministic**: Reproducible results for game audio